 You can record reactions to a particular video and share it with this feature.

-Eight additional features focus on user protection and security that TikTok has been adding over time.
+Eight additional features focus on user protection and security that TikTok has added over time.

-Screen Time Management: This feature enables users to configure their maximum screen time limit per day.
+Screen Time Management: This feature allows users to configure their maximum screen time limit per day.

 Once users surpass this limit, they need to enter a password.